This post was last updated on October 4th, 2022 at 04:02 pm.

 But we actually need to break this down into two entries to separately track the revenue and new checking balance in the Youth Group Operations accounting fund.

-How a Contribution to Accounting Link Helps
+How a Donation to Accounting Link Helps

 Here’s how the entry needs to break down into our two separate accounting funds.